cytomining/evalzoo/matric/README.md

 ### Computational environment

+We use [`renv`](https://rstudio.github.io/renv/index.html) to make reproducible R environments.
 We recommend using RStudio as your IDE.

-- Checkout this repository
-- Start RStudio
-- We use [`renv`](https://rstudio.github.io/renv/index.html) to make reproducible R environments.
-Run `install.packages("renv")` to install.
-- Load the project `evalzoo.Rproj`
+Checkout this repository and then load the project `evalzoo.Rproj` in RStudio.
 You should see this

     # Bootstrapping renv 0.13.1 --------------------------------------------------
     * Downloading renv 0.13.1 ...
 OK